sarangbhagwat/pyTEA/README.md

-# pyTEA
+# TEAmod
-A tool to enable techno-economic analysis (TEA) in Python.
+Modules to enable techno-economic analysis (TEA) in Python.